swarali-gurjar/Basic-C-plus-plus/README.md

 1. Using #include to access standard input/output functionalities
 2. Utilizing std::cout to send output to the console
 3. Structure of the main() function along with a return value

+Program 2 : Simple Calculator Application -
+This C++ program operates as a basic calculator, allowing the user to carry out standard mathematical operations—such as addition, subtraction, multiplication, and division—on two numbers entered by the user.
+It illustrates how to declare variables, apply arithmetic operators, and display the output in a user-friendly format.

+Essential Concepts:
+1. Declaring variables using float and int data types
+2. Accepting user input through the console
+3. Executing fundamental mathematical computations
+4. Presenting results neatly with the help of std::cout